-Whether you are just starting with gardening or have already been a gardener for many years I am sure you have come across the term systemic insecticide, because it is quite commonly used to describe insecticide, so it is important to understand what it means.
+Whether you’re just starting out in gardening or have already been a gardener for many years, you’ve probably come across the term systemic insecticide.
+This is quite a common way to describe insecticides, so it’s important to understand exactly what it means.

-Systemic insecticide is one type of insecticide that you should really consider especially if you need to target places that are near other objects that cannot be laced with this insecticide, for example, if you want to spray the flowers that are near the pool with an insecticide, you cannot use contact insecticide, because that can contaminate the pool, however by using systemic insecticide it will be safe to enjoy your pool without having to worry about insects pursuing your flowers.
+Systemic insecticides are one type of insecticide that you should really consider if you have a pest problem.
+This is especially true if you need to target places that are near other objects that you don’t want to contaminate with the insecticide.
+For example, if you want to spray the flowers that are near a pool with an insecticide, you can’t use a contact insecticide because that can contaminate the pool.
+By using a systemic insecticide, you can safely enjoy your pool without having to worry about insects damaging your flowers.